 ENGINE SPEED from the RPM sensor and ENGINE LOAD from the throttle position sensor or MAP sensor drives the injection and ignition.
 There are two maps for engine tuning.
 Fuel map is for injector timings and ignition map is for ignition timings.
 Also known as serial port tuners or OBD port tuning uses the OBD port to gain access to the maps via an interface.
 For ECU remapping, one should replace the factory EMS with an after-market EMS.
 ECU tuning software such as EFILIVE is a great tool with a data logger (datalogger) to increase the performance of an engine.

 APSX WIDEBAND also provides the fuel options from lambda to AFR.
 Such as gasoline (A), lambda (L), E85 (E), diesel (d) and methanol (n).
-The user can change the fuel type anytime by using the gauge button.
+The user can change the fuel type anytime by using the gauge button at the back side as hidden under plastic tab.
+Just push your finger on the tab and sense the button clicking.